-This report demonstrates that students are opting into high impact educational activities at rates much higher than would be expected if they were taking part only to fulfill major requirements.
+This report demonstrates that UI students opt into high impact educational activities at rates much higher than would be expected if they were taking part only to fulfill major requirements.
 Presented at the 4Cast 2015 Conference: Who is in Control?
 Students as Creators, Collaborators, and "Consumers" of their Education

 This sample report provides an example of Senior Exit Survey information reported annually to undergraduate programs.

-SERU (SERU) is administered to all degree-seeking undergraduates at the end of Spring semester, every other year.
+The Student Experience in the Research University (SERU) survey is administered to all degree-seeking bachelor's, master's, and PhD students at the end of Spring semester, every other year.
 SERU provides an extensive overview of the student experience, academic and community engagement, perceptions of their major, overall satisfaction, and campus climate for diversity.

 Visit the UI SERU site for reports of student responses on a wide range of topics, including: